aditya-shrimali/aditya-shrimali/README.md

 <h1 align="center">Hi 👋, I'm Aditya Shrimali</h1>
 <h3 align="left">A passionate Full Stack Developer.
 Interested in learning new technologies.
-I am a 3rd year IT student with a strong hold on software fundamentals along with IOT.</h3>
+I am a final year IT student with a strong hold on software fundamentals along with IOT.</h3>

 - **🌱 I’m currently learning React and DevOps Fundamentals**